wdi-sf-july/notes/week_07_rails/day_03_nested_resources_and_forms/dawn_forms_and_styling/README.md

 	end

-### A new method for planes
+### A new method for Creatures

-The request for `/planes/new` will search for a `planes#new`, so we must create a method to handle this request.
-This will render the `new.html.erb` in the `app/views/planes` folder.
+The request for `/Creatures/new` will search for a `Creatures#new`, so we must create a method to handle this request.
+This will render the `new.html.erb` in the `app/views/Creatures` folder.

 `app/controllers/creatures_controller.rb`